burlster1980/arupcodev060/content/creating-modules/recommended-content.md

 				Fig 1: Creating and inserting a Recommended content module.
 Right click the 'Local content' folder under your page and choose '<b>Insert &gt; Recommended content</b>'
 			</div>
 			<ul>
-				<li>Give your module a suitably descriptive name and click 'Ok'.
-NB - if you're adding multiple quotes, its useful to number these in the order you're going to add them</li>
+				<li>Give your module a suitably descriptive name and click 'Ok'</li>
 			</ul>
 			<h5><a id="adding-content" name="adding-content"></a>Adding content</h5>
 			<p>You can add content to the following fields:</p>